jvirico/normality-tests-pvalues-boxcoxtransformations/README.md

 ### Manual data transformation  (**y = 1/x**)

 <img src="./img/inv.png" alt="drawing" width="800"/>
-Fig. 4.
+Fig. 5.
 Evaluating normality of transformed data distribution using *y = 1/x*.

 ### Manual data transformation  (**y = Ln(x)**)

 <img src="./img/inv.png" alt="drawing" width="800"/>
-Fig. 4.
+Fig. 6.
 Evaluating normality of transformed data distribution using *y = Ln(x)*.

 ### Manual data transformation  (**y = x^2**)

 <img src="./img/squared.png" alt="drawing" width="800"/>
-Fig. 4.
+Fig. 7.
 Evaluating normality of transformed data distribution using *y = x^2*.

 ### **Box-Cox power Transform**

 <img src="./img/box-cox.png" alt="drawing" width="800"/>
-Fig. 4.
+Fig. 8.
 Evaluating normality of transformed data distribution using Box-Cox transformation.

 ## Conclusions
-The fact of not being able to assume normality affects mainly to hypothesis parametrics like *t-test* and *ANOVA*, and also to regression models, e.g. linear regression assumes the residuals are normally distributed with zero-mean [3].
+The fact of not being able to assume normality affects mainly to hypothesis parametrics like *t-test* and *ANOVA*.
+Assumptions on normality may also be present in machine learning models, e.g. linear regression assumes the residuals are normally distributed with zero-mean [3].

-These and other statistical methods require the data to follow a normal, or near normal, distribution.
-The presented methods are usefull to discover the normality of a data distribution.
-As we have seen, Box-Cox is a family of transformation that helps to fix the non-linearity of the data, and to fix unequal variances [4].
+Since some statistical methods lack robusteness against normality, the presented methods are usefull to discover the normality of a data distribution.
+Furthemore, as we show in Fig. 8, Box-Cox is a family of transformation that helps to normalize a distribution, to fix the non-linearity of the data, or to fix unequal variances [4].

 ## Dependencies
 > pip install -r requirements.txt